What Does It Mean When Your Jaw Keeps Popping?

 Understanding the Anatomy of the Jaw

-Before delving into the reasons for jaw popping, it's essential to understand the anatomy of the jaw joint, known as the temporomandibular joint (TMJ).
+Before exploring the reasons for jaw popping, it's essential to understand the anatomy of the jaw joint, commonly referred to as the temporomandibular joint (TMJ).
 The TMJ is the hinge joint that connects your jawbone (mandible) to your skull.
-This joint allows you to open and close your mouth, enabling essential functions like talking, eating, and chewing.
+This joint enables you to open and close your mouth, allowing for essential functions such as talking, eating, and chewing.

 Causes of Jaw Popping